Sara Miller McCune: Philanthropy

 In 2014, she became a member of the distinguished Visiting Committee of the Social Science Research Council, based in New York City.
 In 2015, she established a fund for research methods at the Council.
 In 2017, she joined the Council’s board of directors.

-Honours
+Honors

 In 2016, McCune received an honorary degree from California State University Channel Islands for her support for the arts, social issues and patronage and an honorary doctorate from Sussex University.
+She has also received honorary degrees from her alma mater, Queens College, City University of New York, and the University of Bath, and been recognized as an honorary alumna of the University of California, Santa Barbara, and an honorary fellow at both Cardiff University and Pembroke College, Oxford.